czbiohub-sf/remo-stats-utils/README.md

 # Statistics utils
 This repo contains the statistical analysis tools used to compute uncertainty estimates for Remoscope data.
-The calculations are used both on the Remoscope instrument as well as
-See Supplementary Note 2 in the Remoscope preprint for analytical expressions of the calculations:
+The calculations are used both on the Remoscope instrument as well as Supplementary Note 2 in the Remoscope preprint for analytical expressions of the calculations:

 ![image](https://github.com/user-attachments/assets/0cfd37a6-c543-4873-9a64-bd2e5f8506b7)